 We have quite a stash of JetBlue miles from their PointsMatch promotion back in July 2016.
 We also have JetBlue Mosaic status (through 1/31/17) from status matching our Southwest Companion Pass.
 This is a review from one of our favorite JetBlue routes SEA-LGB.
 We took this flight in January 2017, but have flown it multiple times since then.

 Even More Space (EMS) Seats

 When you purchase tickets for JetBlue flights, you’re prompted to select seats.
 I pulled up a random flight and took a screenshot to give an example.
 The square seats are regular seats that can be selected for free.
 It is worth noting that even their regular seats have more legroom than most airlines.

 You’ll also notice there are circle seats highlighted in blue.
 These are the EMS seats.
 They typically consist of the first 5 rows and the two exit rows, but it depends on the airplane and the route that you’re flying.

 Reserving EMS Seats

 You don’t have to be an elite member to reserve EMS seats.
 However, it will cost you anywhere from $30-90 depending on the flight.
 Obviously, JetBlue charges more for these seats on longer flights.

 One of the perks of being Mosaic (JetBlue’s highest loyalty status) is the ability to reserve these seats with points.
 For our SEA – LGB route, it only cost 400 miles for a middle EMS seat and 500 miles for an aisle/window EMS seat.
 You’re basically getting a value of 10 cents per mile, which is pretty good for JetBlue miles.
-If you’re mosaic, you also have a higher likelihood of getting upgraded for free to an EMS seat.
+If you’re a Mosaic, you also have a higher likelihood of getting upgraded for free to an EMS seat.
 Since my wife and I were flying together, I decided to just use points to reserve our seats.